Snape Maltings Concert Hall: Holst Library

 The Holst Library is connected to the Maltings.
 Many of the original contents were donated by Imogen Holst, who was a close friend of Benjamin Britten and an artistic director of the Aldeburgh Festival from 1956 to 1977, and it was named the Gustav Holst Library as a memorial to her father.
 According to her press release for the Aldeburgh Festival Office, "the Gustav Holst Library will be a working library for the use of the students.
 It is being called after him in gratitude for his music and his teaching."

-The library was officially opened by the Queen Mother and is open by appointment.
+The library was officially opened by Queen Elizabeth the Queen Mother and is open by appointment.
 It is situated in two rooms on the second floor of the BPP buildings in the Snape Maltings complex.
 The collection comprises books, scores and audio materials (LP, tape and CD) covering many genres.
 Much of the Library's stock is available for searching on the web catalogue of the Britten-Pears Library.